tbates/tbates.github.io/_posts/1995-02-13-detailed-instrumental-variable.markdown

 ### This is not finished: e-mail me to prioritise this page if you want it sooner.

-IV [Instrumental variable](https://en.wikipedia.org/wiki/Instrumental_variable) analyses are widely used in fields as diverse as economics, and epidemiology.
+IV [Instrumental variable](https://en.wikipedia.org/wiki/Instrumental_variable) analyses are widely used in fields as diverse as [economics], and [genetic epidemiology].
 This page shows how to implement these analyses in `OpenMx` and `umx`.

 IV analyses allow us to estimate causal relationships when confounding is likely but controlled experiments are not feasible [1]

 ### Motivation: linear regression can be misleading
-Consider some explanatory equation e.g. `Y ~ X + ε`.
-This claims that Y is influenced by X. If, however covariates are correlated with the error terms, ordinary least squares regression produces biased and inconsistent estimates.[2]
+Consider some explanatory equation e.g. `Y ~ 𝛽×X + ε`.
+As a scientific construct, this is interpreted as the causal claim that X plays a causal role in Y, revealed in these data (one could prevaricate about cause, but scientists).
+If, however covariates are correlated with the error terms, ordinary least squares regression produces biased and inconsistent estimates.[2]

 Such correlation with error occurs when: